Copyright 1994 - 2019 Bill's Bible Basics

 2 Timothy 2:15, KJV

-In my case, I have been studying God's Word for over forty years now.
+In my case, I have been studying God's Word for about fifty years now.
 Because of this fact, I feel that I have reached a point in my spiritual growth where I can safely explore other books which I might have previously avoided.
 Such is the case with the Book Of Enoch.
 As I stated at the beginning of this series, it is a powerful book.
 I was definitely moved by its contents; although I must admit that some of it is even too profound for me to understand.
 Due to the support that I have found for it in the King James Version of the Bible, I do not outright reject it, or consider it heretical in nature.
 Yet at the same time, neither have I reached a point where I fully embrace it.

 Concerning the level of accuracy of the Book of Enoch, I honestly do not know.
 Some of it is difficult to believe, even for me.
 What I can say is that it seems that with time, all works tend to become a bit exaggerated or distorted so that some truths are lost.
 This is precisely how some myths are born.
 As far as its Divine Inspiration is concerned, if I were to compare the Book of Enoch with the books of the Maccabees, I would easily choose the Book of Enoch over the books of the Maccabees.
 If you would like to read the actual Book of Enoch, please click on the link below: